 There are several different kinds of Japanese sunscreens available to buy.
 Firstly, there is a cream type of sunscreen – these are usually highly moisturizing and great for keeping skin hydrated.

 You can also find lotion sunscreens which are usually more lightweight than creams and are easily applied and absorbed into the skin, providing even coverage.
-The other main kind of Japanese sunscreens are the gel type, which are extremely lightweight, smooth, and easy to apply, and practically invisible once absorbed into the skin.
+The other main kind of Japanese sunscreen is the gel type, which is extremely lightweight, smooth, easy to apply, and practically invisible once absorbed into the skin.

-Now that you know all about Japanese sunscreens and what makes them so effective, here are a few recommendations of some our favorite brands and products to check out:
+Now that you know all about Japanese sunscreens and what makes them so effective, here are a few recommendations for some of our favorite brands and products to check out:

 A lightweight moisturizing sunscreen made with 80% natural ingredients including raspberry, aloe, and jojoba oil, and hydrating ingredients like hyaluronic acid and collagen.
 This is a gentle product suitable for sensitive skin and children.

 Isehan Kiss Me Mommy UV Aqua Milk SPF 50+ PA++++ 50g

 Kao Biore UV Aqua Rich Watery Essence SPF50+ PA++++

 Unique water-based sunscreen formula combining strong UV protection with light-to-the-touch texture.
 This sunscreen contains a new formula containing "Micro Defense" technology which prevents the formation of micro gaps, covering the body evenly like a second skin.

 Kao Biore UV Aqua Rich Watery Essence SPF50+ PA++++ 70g